NICHE! NICHE! NICHE! Darling!

 My niche / headline:

-Wix web designer, working with mums who are starting a small business in Salisbury, looking for a personalised and unique website, with a warm and friendly approach.
+Wix web designer, working with local self-employed Business Owners, looking for a personalised and unique website, with a warm and friendly approach.

 It's Ok.
 It could be more niche but it's a start and it's working.
 I'm known for Wix web design, so I only get Wix website enquiries.
 I appeal to women and I've created a little network of mums in my local area who recommend me because of the 121 service I offer.